 Yes, Indian tourists (not foreigners) now need Inner Line Permit ILP for entering any part of Manipur.
 Read the following for more details…

 Transportation & Accommodation within Manipur

 Bus service exists but limited within Manipur.
 Most major towns are connected with Imphal through shared cars and the capital city acts as the hub for reaching every other place.

 Imphal is a big city that has all sorts of hotels, resorts, and restaurants catering to all types of budgets.
 Additionally, all the major tourist hubs in the state such as Ukhrul and Loktak-Moirang have good homestays and lodges.

 Phone and Data Connectivity in Manipur

 Phone and data connectivity is generally good all over Manipur, especially in the major towns.
-You will get disconnected only if you try to enter some remote village or cave and in such case, you should keep your friend and families informed.
-Otherwise all major towns in the state have good connectivity.
+You will get disconnected only if you try to enter some remote village or cave and in such a case, you should keep your friends and families informed.
+Otherwise, all major towns in the state have good connectivity.